pandaman64/shiny-bear/README.md

 ---

 You must add your OAuth keys to ./keys/mykey.h.
-You can change the filename, if you do, change include filename.
+You can change the filename. if you do, change include filename.

 ```
 #include "your-file.h"